clawrence00/mototorque/README.md

 ---

-## Future impelementations
+## Future implementations

-In the intial wireframes there is a search bar present in the navbar.
-It was intended to add this element and the required functionality to get it to bring up a list of definitions based on a users search.
-Due to time constraints this was not possible to apply to this version of the web application, however if I were to continue to build this further this is a feature that I would definately like to add as it would being more value to the end user.
+In the initial wireframes there is a search bar present in the navbar.
+It was intended to add this element and the required functionality to get it to bring up a list of definitions based on a user's search.
+Due to time constraints this was not possible to apply to this version of the web application, however if I were to continue to build this further this is a feature that I would definitely like to add as it would being more value to the end user.

 A feedback system on the dictionary records would also be a great future feature where other users could like or dislike the records.

-User profiles showing the user's metrics for contributions, likes, dislikes and profile pictures.
+User profiles showing the users metrics for contributions, likes, dislikes and profile pictures.

 ---